Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 In addition to its transport function, a chassis can also be used to store containers at terminals and distribution centers.

-• Transport units.
+- Transport units.
 Chassis are used to move containers from container yards to distribution centers and to carry moves such as empty container repositioning.

 A common chassis provision business model is for the motor carriers or logistics service providers to own the chassis they use, which is particularly the case in Europe and Asia.
 Near major intermodal terminals, chassis pools support drayage operations by allowing motor carriers to access and return equipment, which is a business model prevalent in North America.
 The provision of chassis is also related to the transportation contract between the carrier and the cargo owner.
-Under a carrier haulage contract, the carrier assumes the responsibility of arranging all the segments of the transport chain, including the provision of a motor carrier and chassis.
-Under a merchant haulage contract, the cargo owner, or its representative, is responsible for arranging transportation by the motor carrier, which can provide chassis.
+Under a carrier haulage contract, the carrier assumes responsibility for arranging all segments of the transport chain, including the provision of a motor carrier and chassis.
+Under a merchant haulage contract, the cargo owner, or its representative, is responsible for arranging transportation by the motor carrier, which can provide the chassis.

 The chassis market is a derived demand of a derived demand.
 It exists to support container movements, which support trade and commercial flows.
 The demand for chassis depends on the demand for container shipping, which, in turn, depends on the demand for goods shipped across long distances, especially by sea.
 Therefore, the chassis market is prone to lag effects and adjustments, as chassis providers seek to match chassis fleets, commonly organized into regional pools, with regional container movements.
 The chassis market can be considered from a supply and demand perspective:

-• Chassis supply.
+- Chassis supply.
 The provision of chassis to a regional drayage market.
 Chassis are either owned by carriers (motor carriers, ocean carriers, rail carriers) or organized as pools by Intermodal Equipment Providers (IEP), which lease chassis through daily (spot) rates or through long-term contracts.

 3. Empty Container Flows